-- "This chronology is designed to introduce future social workers to significant events, policies, people, and publications in the history of welfare policy and social work in the United States...Issues of race and racism, ethnicity, class, gender, and sexuality are central to the chronology's perspective."
+" A Multicultural Chronology of Welfare Policy and Social Work in the United States," Anthony M. Platt and Jenifer L. Cooreman.
+Social Justice 28(1), Spring 2001, 91-137.
+"This chronology is designed to introduce future social workers to significant events, policies, people, and publications in the history of welfare policy and social work in the United States...Issues of race and racism, ethnicity, class, gender, and sexuality are central to the chronology's perspective."
 Includes a extensive bibliography.
 Rutgers-restricted Access

 Social Welfare Policy: How We Got Here

 The Workfare State: Public Assistance Politics from the New Deal to the New Democrats Eva Bertram.
 Philadelphia, University of Pennsylvania Press, 2015.
 Rutgers-restricted Access Available?

 Depression, New Deal, and World War II The Historical Development of the Social Security Act By Dr. Abe Bortz, the first historian of the Social Security Administration.
 Overview of social policy developments from the Elizabethan Poor Laws to the passage of the Social Security Act of 1935.